-It happens in too many elections: two leading candidates are neck-and-neck for the same office.
-A third contender, who holds similar views to one of the leading candidates, enters the race, and—voilà—he splits the vote away from one of the leading candidate and costs that candidate the election.
+We've all experienced this in our elections: two leading candidates are competing for the office.
+A third contender, who holds similar views to one of the leading candidates, enters the race, and—voilà—he/she splits the vote away from one of the leading candidate and costs that candidate the election.
 Then, the other candidate wins without a majority.

 Whose fault was it?
 Was it the "spoiler" candidate who "ruined" the election by changing the outcome?
-Was it the voters who supported that candidate and "threw" the election to someone whom most voters didn't support?
+Was it the voters who supported that candidate and "threw" the election to someone whom a majority of voters opposed?

-Neither -- it's the voting system.
-Under our current pick-one-and-pray voting system, a candidate with majority support can lose to a less popular candidate merely because another similar candidate is in the race.
-With Ranked Choice Voting, vote splitters become vote "joiners", since voters are encouraged to compare candidates to one another in order to number them by preference, and election spoilers become election "fresheners", since more candidates means more perspectives, tougher questions, more accountability, and meaningful debate.
+Neither -- it's our voting system.
+Under our current "pick-one-and-pray" voting system, a candidate with majority support can lose to a less popular candidate merely because a third, similar candidate is in the race.
+With Ranked Choice Voting, vote splitters become vote "joiners", since voters are encouraged to compare all candidates in order to rank them, and election spoilers become election "fresheners", since more candidates means more perspectives and richer debate.

-Ranked Choice Voting lets people vote based on their values, rather than worrying about the horse race or trying to vote strategically.
-It eliminates the fear that voting for the candidate you strongly support could help a candidate you strongly oppose, and it ensures that the winning candidate is the one with majority support, not the beneficiary of a "spoiled" election.
+Ranked Choice Voting lets people vote based on their honest preferences, rather than worrying about the horse race or trying to vote strategically.
+It eliminates the fear that voting for the candidate you strongly support could help a candidate you strongly oppose, and it ensures that the winning candidate is the one with true majority support, not the beneficiary of a "spoiled" election.